Skip to main content

 Make sure the provider is delivering quality care* and services.
 Make sure the provider’s assessment and planning system* includes processes* to:

-• work with each older person, and others they wish to involve, to develop individualised care and services plans* that meet their needs, goals and preferences
+• engage and work with each older person, and others they wish to involve, to develop individualised care and services plans* that meet their needs, goals and preferences*

 • support quality of life*, reablement* and maintain function for older people

-• regularly* review care and services plans* and communicate any changes in care and services to the older person and others involved in the older person’s care*
+• regularly* review care and services plans* and communicate any changes in care and services to the older person and others involved in the older person’s care*, including when transition occurs.

-You can find more resources on the role of the governing body* and governance* at the Commission Resource Centre
+You can find more resources about the role of the governing body* and governance* in the Quality Standards Resource Centre.

 The Commission developed the Governing for Reform in Aged Care Program to support the key recommendations of the Royal Commission into Aged Care Quality and Safety.
 The Program supports governing body* members, leaders and emerging leaders to strengthen corporate and clinical governance* capabilities and enact critical reform.